 Myanmar is a gold mine for artefacts that astonish: a perfect destination to tailor to your interests.
 Golden rocks balance atop cloud-shrouded hills; gigantic Buddhas survey rolling landscapes; monasteries set up shop on volcanoes; and the world’s oldest teak bridge provides the main commuter line for monks and nuns.
 With so much that needs to be seen to be believed, Burma’s outstanding variety beckons the curious traveller.

 Carve out your own slice of paradise in one of the Far East’s best-kept secrets – the coastline along Myanmar's long southern arm.
 Recently developed with luxury accommodation overlooking pristine white beaches, to stay here is to experience the Southeast Asia of old: idyllic palms leaning lazily over untainted and unpopulated beaches, sunsets that dissolve into empty horizons, and hundreds of islands that beg exploration.

 Highlights of Myanmar

-Explore Myanmar (Burma) on soaring balloon flights over ancient temple cities, romantic train rides through former colonial capitals and cruises where everything from villages to whole temples are built in the lake on stilts.
+Explore Myanmar on private tours of ancient temple cities, romantic train rides through former colonial capitals and cruises that showcases everything from stilted villages to floating temples.

 Taste of the Irrawaddy